andypotatohy/roast/README.md

 If you also use the targeting feature (`roast_target`), please cite these:

-jck20112013 huang2018
+Dmochowski, J.P., Datta, A., Bikson, M., Su, Y., Parra, L.C., [Optimized multi-electrode stimulation increases focality and intensity at target](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta), Journal of Neural Engineering 8 (4), 046011, 2011

+Dmochowski, J.P., Datta, A., Huang, Y., Richardson, J.D., Bikson, M., Fridriksson, J., Parra, L.C., [Targeted transcranial direct current stimulation for rehabilitation after stroke](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833), NeuroImage, 75, 12-19, 2013

+Huang, Y., Thomas, C., Datta, A., Parra, L.C., [Optimized tDCS for Targeting Multiple Brain Regions: An Integrated Implementation](https://ieeexplore.ieee.org/abstract/document/8513034).
+Proceedings of the 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, Honolulu, HI, July 2018, 3545-3548

 ROAST was supported by NIH through grants R01MH111896, R01MH111439, R01NS095123, R44NS092144, R41NS076123, and by [Soterix Medical Inc](https://soterixmedical.com/).

 ## 9. Notes

 Version 3.0 is incompatible with simulation data generated by Version 2.7 and earlier versions.

 Starting from Version 3.0, ROAST enforces the [RAS rule](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) for the input MRI.
 So if the input MRI is not in RAS orientation, ROAST will re-orient it into RAS (you'll notice this if you just run ROAST on the default subject: the [MNI152 averaged head](http://nist.mni.mcgill.ca/?p=858), see [Example 1](#example-1), as it's in LAS orientation).
-This is part of our effort to make ROAST compatible with [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
+This is part of our efforts to make ROAST compatible with [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
 In the upcoming release of these two software it is possible to load the results output from ROAST.

 If you do not have Matlab, there is [a Docker version](https://hub.docker.com/r/amiklos/roast/).

 ROAST was not designed to build models for pathological heads, but there are plans to add this capability in the future versions.

 ## 10. License